beinardus/BTCMapBot/README.md

 However, you can decide to make use of the `btcmap-osm` `zmq` (ZeroMQ) interface and build your own bot on top of that.

+### Filter options and recommandation
+There is a brief introduction of the filters when calling the `/help` bot command.
+This [document](./filters.md) elaborates on building complex filters.

 ## btcmap-osm
 This service makes use of the logging API of BTCMap, but implements a full lifetime cycle of locations (create -> update -> delete -> create), where BTCMap only provides a one time `create` event and multiple `delete` and `update` events.
 Updates are broadcasted to `zmq` listeners.
 Data is send using JSON.
 Use the `status` in the message to handle it.
 Before the data is send, it is enriched with geographical properties using the `reverse` API endpoint of [Nominatim](https://nominatim.org/) based on the `lat` and `lon` properties: